-Drainage inlets, grates and utility covers are potential problems to bicyclists.
+Drainage inlets, grates and utility covers are potential problems for bicyclists.
 When a new roadway is designed, all such grates and covers should be kept out of the bicyclists' expected path.
-Refer to the Design Standards for required grates and inlet tops.
+For RRR projects refer to Chapter 25.4.19.2 of this volume.
+Refer to Figure 3-11, Curb Inlet and Gutter Inlet Application Guidelines, and Figure 3-12, Ditch Bottom and Median Inlet Application Guidelines, of the Drainage Handbook: Storm Drains; and Design Standards for further information in selecting appropriate grates and inlet tops.